 Cyber liability insurance is a fast-growing segment of the insurance space — but there’s still plenty of room for it to get even bigger, according to Jeremy Barnett of NAS Insurance.

-Moderating a panel during Insurance Business’s Cyber Risk 2016 Master Class, Barnett said cyber insurance’s market penetration is only 10%-20% — and most of that from large companies.
+Moderating a panel during Insurance Business’s Cyber Risk 2016 Master Class today, Barnett said cyber insurance’s market penetration is only 10%-20% — and most of that from large companies.

 That means there’s still a lot of opportunity for brokers to grow their cyber business, said panelist Robert Rosenzweig, cyber practice lead at DeWitt Stern/Risk Strategies Group.